Emergencies:

 What is Union Pacific’s philanthropic commitment to diversity, equity and inclusion (DEI)?

-What are Union Pacific’s DEI Dimensions?
+What are Union Pacific’s DEI dimensions?

 - Grantee Organizational Structure and Culture: The organization is taking actions to instill DEI internally and/or within its programs in the following ways: